 When I consider the advancements we’ve seen of both life sciences technologies and digital technologies from when I joined bioMérieux in 2006 to today, it is truly mind-blowing.
-In the span of a just a decade or so, it already feels like we’re living in a completely different era.
+In the span of just a decade or so, it already feels like we’re living in a completely different era.

 On the digital front, we have fully embraced several digital technologies (Cloud, Robotics, Artificial Intelligence, etc.) to create our infrastructure, support our ecosystem and advance our pipeline.